 You will probably need to add some water

 As I said, I add at least one tablepsoon of water to the mixture, because otherwise the mixture feels too thick and sticky.
 I usually start mixing the peanut butter and egg.
 I quickly get frustrated at how sticky and impossible the whole thing is.
 Then I add water, which makes the task significantly easier and creates a much smoother batter.
 I would say, however, that if your batter feels nice and smooth and not very sticky and thick, it’s possible that you don’t need to add water.

 I don’t add salt to the batter, because my peanut butter is already salted.
 If your peanut butter contains just peanuts and nothing else, not even salt, add a pinch of salt to the batter.

 The only challenging part about making this peanut butter mug cake is that you need to mix the peanut butter and egg really well, until the mixture is completely smooth and uniform.
-This is not an easy task, and if you feel that it’s nearly impossible, or if after mixing your batter seems very thick and sticky, I suggest adding a tablespoon of water to the mixture.
+This is not an easy task.
+If you feel that it’s nearly impossible, or if after mixing your batter seems very thick and sticky, I suggest adding a tablespoon of water to the mixture.
 This makes mixing much easier.

-Yes and no. At 470 calories, this is not a low calorie cake, by any means, and I agree that it’s a bit too much for dessert (unless you share it) .
-But I actually have this peanut butter mug cake as my breakfast – after all, it’s basically just peanut butter and an egg – and for me, a 500-calorie breakfast is perfect.
+Yes and no. At 470 calories, this is not a low calorie cake, by any means.
+I agree that it’s a bit too much for dessert (unless you share it) .
+But I actually have this peanut butter mug cake as my breakfast.
+After all, it’s basically just peanut butter and an egg – and for me, a 500-calorie breakfast is perfect.
 It is also very satiating, does not raise my blood sugar, and keeps me full for many hours.